 There are many support groups, advocacy organizations, blogs, social media, and news sources online to help you cope with HIV/AIDS.
 The HIV/AIDS community is made up of patients, caregivers, health care providers, and associations who offer support and share their knowledge to anyone touched by this disease.
 Click here to learn more about services made available by the Alliance of AIDS Services – Carolina.

-HIV/AIDS Supplies: Information about financial assistance with HIV/AIDS supplies and related health care items and services can be found at the Get Prescription Help (Partnership for Prescription Assistance).
+HIV/AIDS Supplies: Information about financial assistance with HIV/AIDS supplies and related health care items and services can be found at the Medicine Assistance Tool.

-NC AIDS Drug Assistance Program: The NC AIDS Drug Assistance Program is designed to provide financial assistance to low-income state residents for the purchase of medications specifically used to combat HIV and the opportunistic infections which are specific to AIDS.
+Medicine Assistance Tool: The Medicine Assistance Tool is designed to provide financial assistance to low-income state residents for the purchase of medications specifically used to combat HIV and the opportunistic infections which are specific to AIDS.
 Guidelines for participation in the program include a diagnosis of HIV infection and gross income at or below 300 percent of the Federal Poverty Level.

 Do you have a health related question?
 You are welcome to use the Health Sciences Library’s Ask a Librarian service.